 Symantec, SAP, and McAfee are reported to have submitted source code for inspection by Russian security organs.
 Such inspection was apparently a precondition for doing business in Russia.

-Today's edition of the CyberWire reports events affecting Australia, Austria, China, Egypt, the European Union, India, Indonesia, the Netherlands, Pakistan, Russia, the Solomon Islands, Thailand, Turkey, the United Kingdom, the United States, and Vietnam.
+Today's issue includes events affecting Australia, Austria, China, Egypt, European Union, India, Indonesia, Netherlands, Pakistan, Russia, Solomon Islands, Thailand, Turkey, United Kingdom, United States, and Vietnam.

 Is your security team equipped to make the very best tactical decisions?